akbarazimifar/meapi/README.rst

 ------------------

 **This application is intended for educational purposes only.
 Any use in professional manner or to harm anyone or any organization doesn't relate to me and can be considered as illegal.
-Me name, its variations and the logo are registered trademarks of NFO LTD. I have nothing to do with the registered trademark.**
+Me name, its variations and the logo are registered trademarks of NFO LTD. I have nothing to do with the registered trademark.
+I'm also not responsible for blocked accounts or any other damage caused by the use of this library. it is always recommended to use virtual phone numbers for testing purposes.**

 .. end-readme